kschweiger/TF4ttHFH/README.md

 - Default settings for activations can be set with `defaultActivationEncoder` and `defaultActivationDecoder`
 - This can be overwritten for the encoder, decoder and each pair of hidden layers
 - It is required to set an encoder dimention (the "bottleneck")
+- EarlyStopping by minimum loss can be activated with `doEarlyStopping` and the patience can be set with the `patience` parameter
 - If hidden layers are set in the network configuration a section `[HiddenLayer_X]` (where `x` is the hidden startign at 0) for each pair of layers is required in the config.
 There the dimention has to be set and activation functions can be set
 - For each sample set in the general part of the config a section with the same name is expected.
 It has to set `input`, `label` and `datatype` and can set `xsec` and `nGen`.